circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:page_limit** :: integer, *default:* none

 Sets the maximum number of pages to access.
 The query will execute recursively until the page limit has been reached or there are no more pages (overrides **:recursive** option).

+**:index** :: string | atom, *default:* none

+When querying on a secondary index, this option allows a user to explicitly set the index on which to query by providing the name of that index.
+In most query cases, the adapter will be able to select the "best" index to use without this option, but there are some scenarios where the choice may be ambiguous, such as a query on `first_name` and `last_name` where the indexes `first_name_last_name` and `last_name_first_name` both exist.
+Without passing an `:index` option in such cases, the adapter may arbitrarily select one index over the other, and consistent results can not be guaranteed.
+This is especially important when a query includes operations that are specific to either hash or range key behaviors such as `:in`, which will work when applied to hash keys but will break for range keys.

 #### QueryInfo agent